5 Stay Interview Questions to Boost Employee Retention Now

 To make a lasting positive impact on retention, it’s essential to move the responsibility from HR to operations, “where it’s always belonged,” according to Finnegan.
 HR can help shift the responsibility by coaching managers to conduct stay interviews to get more in touch with what employees need.

 However, stay interviews are only effective when they’re done right.
-Here are some best practices to conducting a stay interview:
+Here are three best practices for conducting an effective stay interview:

 - Ensure interviews are always done by supervisors, never HR